espruino/EspruinoDocs/devices/arduino-sim900.md

 that if `D0` is powered at boot, Espruino's console will [automatically be moved to it](/Pixl.js#serial-console).
 You can avoid this by calling `Terminal.setConsole();` from `onInit()`.

+This module needs powering on with a long press of the power key.
+You can however add a blob of solder to the `JP` solder jumper (near pin `D9`) which will connect the `D9` pin to the power key, allowing Espruino to turn the module on and off manually.

 Software